duwaragie/interview_platform/README.md

 ## <a name="usage">🚀 Usage</a>

 1. **Sign Up/Sign In**: Create an account or log in to access the platform
-2. **Generate Interview**: Click "Create New Interview" and specify your preferences
+2. **Generate Interview**: Click "Generate An Interview" and specify your preferences
 3. **Start Interview**: Join the generated interview and speak with the AI interviewer
 4. **Review Feedback**: After completing the interview, view detailed AI feedback
-5. **Track Progress**: Monitor your interview history and improvement over time
+5. **Track Progress**: Monitor your interview history and improvement over time by retaking the interview

 ## <a name="project-structure">📁 Project Structure</a>